I have been hearing a lot in the news about athletes pulling out, and now with the bridge collapse, and flooding in India, is it really safe to go?

 I can't give a definitive answer, but i hope these facts help you make up your mind.

-If you decide to go, please check your government foreign office for good advice on staying safe. about 10 years ago
+If you decide to go, please check your government foreign office for good advice on staying safe. over 10 years ago